brendanmetzger/diatom/README.md

 # Diatom

-This template framework is merely a starting point.
+This template framework is a quick starting point.
 The `kernal.php` file aims to be everything necessary to begin making a website.
 There are additional classes to ensure that most goals can be met when it comes to authoring a content-based site.

+## Requirements

+- Linux or Mac OS (and a package installer  only if needed)
+- php 7.4+ (soon php 8)

 ## Use cases